 The best thing you can do is to hire a coordinator and then have him inspect the location himself.
 See if it’s a venue fit for your guests.
 Aside from being beautiful, it must also be comfortable.
 You can even conduct video calls so that you can see the place for yourself.
 You can also fly out, but that may rack up your travel fees.

-If a destination wedding is your dream wedding, then you should do it.
-Like any other wedding style, it has its own share of pros and cons.
+You should weight pros and cons of a destination wedding before deciding if it’s right for you.
 You and your partner need to assess these factors.
 You also have to consider the convenience of the wedding to the guests to ensure that everything goes according to your plan.
 Most importantly, don’t be afraid to reach out to seasoned destination wedding planners, so you don’t have to think about anything else except the wedding itself.